mathbwdai/mathbwdai.github.io/index.md

 In fall 2021, I am a teaching assistant for  [Math1520](https://www.math.cuhk.edu.hk/course/2122/math1520ab).
 This is a foundamental course on calculus.
 I will conduct the tutorial parts biweekly and you can find the tutorial notes [here].

 ### Activities
-We are organizing a student seminar for vaious topics on geometry in this semester.
+We are organizing a student seminar for various topics on geometry in this semester.
 You can find some of the seminar slides here.